jackhwl/Aspnet-Core-6/Clean-Architecture/GloboTicket.TicketManagement/ReadMe.md

 * Demo: Adding Entity Framework Core
 * Demo: Implementing the Persistance Layer
 * Demo: Adding Support for Mailing from the Infrastructure
+## Section 6: Adding an API Using ASP.NET Core
+* Demo: Adding the API Project